The Basic Method

 (At this point another member of the course took over to do something, the content of which is perhaps mercifully lost to posterity…)

 Given at a weekend away for Core Year, the theological training course developed and run by Andrew Cornes at All Souls, Langham Place.
 I think the event was at Ashburnham Place in Sussex in 1983.
 A good deal of the course was taken up with Andrew’s Basic Method of Bible study, of which this is both tribute and parody.
 Andrew had a reputation as a lover of food and fine art, and used illustrations from the latter in his teaching.
+Andrew had recently broken his arm and all those taking part in the entertainment wore slings in arcane homage.
 Core Year was hugely influential on the rest of my life, as doing the course at the same time was Tessa Duckworth, who lived not far from me in west London and who I used to give lifts home to and subsequently married.